-A study conducted in the Zhejiang Province of China examined 651 patients showed that 11.4 % of COVID-19 patients exhibited at least one gastrointestinal symptom like nausea, diarrhea, or vomiting.
+A study in the Zhejiang Province of China examined 651 patients and showed that 11.4 % of COVID-19 patients exhibited at least one gastrointestinal symptom like nausea, diarrhea, or vomiting.
 The age of the patients examined was, on average, 46.1 years, and 10.8 % had pre-existing liver disease.
-It was also noted that patients with GI symptoms experienced considerably high rates of fever, malaise, headache, and shortness of breath.
+It was also noted that patients with GI symptoms experienced considerably high fever, malaise, headache, and shortness of breath.

 Diarrhea - According to a study published in the American Journal of Gastroenterology, which examined 206 patients, 117 patients showed digestive tract symptoms, and 19.4 % of these 117 patients had diarrhea as the initial symptom.